How to Make Fake Blood for the Creepiest Halloween Costume

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Your Halloween costume will be dripping with style once you learn how to make fake blood, guts, and scabs.

 Many years ago, I worked as a celebrity makeup artist.
 And for a while there, I trained in special effects makeup—you know, the gooey, gross, and oozing stuff that makes you gasp or peek through your hands as you’re watching a scary movie.
-If you’re planning a DIY Halloween costume and are trying to figure out how to make fake blood to accent your creation, we’ve got you covered.
+If you’re opting for an easy Halloween costume this year and trying to figure out how to make fake blood to accent your creation, we’ve got you covered.
 Literally.